rejetto/hfs/dev-plugins.md

 If you want, you can try solutions to JSX support, like transpiling.
 Anyway, React is not JSX, and can be easily used without.

-Any time you in JSX you do
+Any time in JSX you do
 ```jsx
 <button onClick={() => console.log('hi')}>Say hi</button>
 ```

-This is just transalted to
+This is just translated to
 ```js
 h('button', { onClick: () => console.log('hi') }, 'Say hi')
 ```